 Employees of foreign persons, organizations, or offices.
-If three conditions exist, income for personal services performed in the United States as a nonresident alien is not considered to be from U.S. sources and is tax exempt.
-If you do not meet all three conditions, your income from personal services performed in the United States is U.S. source income and is taxed according to the rules in chapter 4.
+Income for personal services performed in the United States as a nonresident alien is not considered to be from U.S. sources and is tax exempt if you meet all three of the following conditions.